Tuesday, March 3 - Presidential Primary Election

 The deadline to register to vote in any election is twenty (20) days prior to the date of the election.

-Early voting will be available for the March Presidential Primary and the November State Election.
-There willl be no early voting for the State Primary in September.
+Early voting will be available for the September State Primary and the November State/Presidential Election.
 Early voting is held in the City Hall Auditorium at 62 Friend Street.

 Absentee Ballot Requests

 A registered voter who will be unable to vote at the polls on Election Day due to: (1) absence from the voter’s city or town during normal polling hours; or (2) physical disability preventing you from going to the polling place; or (3) religious belief can apply for an absentee ballot to be mailed.

 Your request for an absentee ballot must be received no later than noon on the day before an election.
 Applications may be submitted in person, by mail, fax, or by e-mail.
 Please click here for an absentee ballot application.